LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 ## Set Up MongoDB Database in NestJS

-To set up and connect your database, install Mongoose package and the NestJS wrapper with the following command:
+To set up and connect your database, install the Mongoose package and the NestJS wrapper with the following command:

 ```
 npm install --save @nestjs/mongoose mongoose